 - Shigure Tachibana from Morenatsu is 68.
 But not surprising in a Queer Media Visual Novel where almost Everyone Is Gay.

-- In Alpha Protocol, the 60+ year old Conrad Marburg is implied, though not outright stated, to be homosexual.
+- In Alpha Protocol, the 60+ year old Conrad Marburg is implied, though not outright stated, to be gay.

 - Depraved Bisexual Reaver (voiced by Stephen Fry) is well over 50 by Fable III.

-- In Video Game/Fallout3, arms-dealing couple Flak and Shrapnel are both exactly 50, according to the game's guide.
+- In Fallout 3, arms-dealing couple Flak and Shrapnel are both exactly 50, according to the game's guide.
 Also, Carol and Greta are both well over 200 years old.